t-redactyl/Blog-posts/2021-02-15-equivalence-relations.md

 date: 2021-02-15
 comments: false
 tags: maths
-keywords: discrete mathematics, mathematical proof, equivalence relations
+keywords: discrete mathematics, mathematical proof, equivalence relations, reflexive, symmetric, transitive, equivalence classes
 ---

 An important way of considering a set is how the elements are related to each other.
 For example, some elements of a set might be less than others, some might be equal, some might belong together because they are even.